cocogitto/cocogitto/README.md

 cog bump --major --pre "beta.1"
 ```

-Coming from `1.2.3` this would create the following tag : `2.0.0-beta.0`.
+Coming from `1.2.3` this would create the following tag:`2.0.0-beta.0`.

 If you create a new version, the version changelog will be prepended to your changelog file separated by `- - -`.
-Note that if your project already contains a changelog you can tell `cog` about it by adding this to the file :
+Note that if your project already contains a changelog you can tell `cog` about it by adding this to the file:

 ```markdown
 - - -